 The Piotroski score was named after Chicago Accounting Professor Joseph Piotroski.
 He used this metric on high book-to-market firms.
 According to him, this score could enhance returns when applied together with other ‘value investing’ strategies.

-Companies with a Piotroski score of 9 checks all nine criteria used to determine the strength of a firm’s financial position.
+Companies with a Piotroski score of 9 check all nine criteria used to determine the strength of a firm’s financial position.
 It is a great tool for evaluating value stocks.

 Piotroski Score or the F-score checks the financial strength of a company before investing.
 It addresses important concerns like if the company has made profits and is able to able to generate sufficient cash flow during the current year, its quality of earnings, management’s ability to make a profit by employing total assets, how much of assets are financed by debt, its ability to pay back short-term liabilities with its short term assets, growth without capital dilution, etc.